CSaratakij/LogByPercentage/README.md

 # Note
 - All percentage must be divisible by 5 to avoid data loss when convert from percentage to actual work hours.
+- Sum of percentage in all tasks must be 100%.

 # Dependencies
 - python3